XAMS-Project/XAMS/README.md

-# eXtendable Modular Android Suite
+# eXtendable Mobile Control Suite

-## What is XAMS?
+## What is XMCS?

-XAMS is a suite of Android programs that allow for *direct* remote control of your Android device.
+XMCS is a suite of Android programs that allow for *direct* remote control of your Android device.

-XAMS is inspired by [Project MAXS][maxs], but is designed around an "device abstraction layer" (or `DAL`) in the form of the [XAMS router][router].
+XMCS is inspired by [Project MAXS][maxs], but is designed around an "device abstraction layer" (or `DAL`) in the form of the [XMCS router][router].

-## The XAMS router.
+## The XMCS router.

 The router talks to the Android device remotely using a specialized protocol over the MQTT broker.
 No user talks to the Android device